Is Section 179 Bonus Depreciation Right for Your Operation?

 Vermeer year-end financing opportunities

-If you are looking to take advantage of the Section 179 bonus depreciation, you can bundle your savings with the Vermeer year-end sales event.
-Qualified buyers can take advantage of special financing rates on select Vermeer hay tools.
-Contact your Vermeer dealer for more details and special offers on new 600 N-series balers, 504 R-series balers, R2300/R2800 twin basket rakes, TM1410 trailed mowers, BPX9010 bale processors and the ZR5-1200 self-propelled baler, among other new models.
+If you are looking to take advantage of the Section 179 bonus depreciation, you can bundle your savings with the Vermeer Yellow Iron sales event.
+Qualified buyers can take advantage of special financing rates and cash back on select Vermeer hay tools.
+Contact your Vermeer dealer for more details and special offers on new 605 N Cornstalk Special balers, 504 R-series balers, TM1410 trailed mowers, BPX9010 bale processors and the ZR5-1200 self-propelled baler, among other new models.
 Contact your local Vermeer dealer today.